624703054/ss-with-net-speeder/README.md

-ss-with-net-speeder from github source based on lowid/ss-with-net-speeder
+Shadowsocks from latest source with net-speeder based on lowid/ss-with-net-speeder